 Scholarship Max. amount For whom?
-Orange Tulip € 12,500 Students from Brazil, China, Indonesia, Russia, India, South Korea, Mexico or Vietnam HAN Holland € 12,500 Students from another non-EU/EEA country Honors € 7,500 Non-EU/EEA students who didn’t get a scholarship in the 1st year
+Orange Tulip € 12,500 Students from Brazil, China, Indonesia, Russia, India, South Korea, Mexico, Vietnam or South Africa HAN Holland € 12,500 Students from another non-EU/EEA country Honors € 7,500 Non-EU/EEA students who didn’t get a scholarship in the 1st year

 Orange Tulip Scholarship and HAN Holland Scholarship

 For these scholarships you receive € 2,500 in the 1st semester and € 2,500 in the 2nd semester.
 After that you can receive € 2,500 per year for the following 3 years of study.
 To get this you must continue earning the required 45 credits each year.

 The Honors Scholarship is different.
 You don’t need to apply for it.
 The academic board of the study program selects students with outstanding academic results in their 1st year.
 Who is eligible?
 Students who meet the minimum requirements but do not have a HAN Holland or Orange Tulip scholarship.
 The payment starts with € 2,500 in the 2nd year.
 After that you can receive € 2,500 each following year of study.
 To get this you need to earn the required 45 credits each year.